runtimeverification/k/k-distribution/include/kframework/builtin/domains.md

 ### Range map lookup

+You can look up the value associated with a key of a `RangeMap` in O(log(N)) time (where N is the size of the `RangeMap`).
+This will yield an exception during concrete execution if the key is not in the range map.

 ```k
   syntax KItem ::= RangeMap "[" KItem "]"                    [function, hook(RANGEMAP.lookup), klabel(RangeMap:lookup), symbol]
 ```

 ### Range map lookup with default

+You can also look up the value associated with a key of a `RangeMap` using a total function that assigns a specific default value if the key is not present in the `RangeMap`.
+This operation is also O(log(N)) (where N is the size of the range map).

 ```k
   syntax KItem ::= RangeMap "[" KItem "]" "orDefault" KItem      [function, total, hook(RANGEMAP.lookupOrDefault), klabel(RangeMap:lookupOrDefault)]